MihaiStefanoaia/Mandelbrot-set/README.md

 - use the '+' and '-' keys to zoom in and zoom out respectively (both the numpad and the number row keys work)

+- press 'P' in order to save the current viewport at a selected resolution (check the console for further instructions) | the renderer will fit the image inside the viewport and will cut out the excess (check the examples folder) - keep in mind if you are rendering at a different aspect ratio than 1:1

 - wait for the program to render and display the frame (might take a few seconds)

 ### Notes: